TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

     :sql:`INSERT` queries.
 However, it does **not** return a valid number for :sql:`SELECT` queries on some :abbr:`DBMSes (Database management systems)`.
     Never use :php:`->rowCount()` on :sql:`SELECT` queries.
-This may work with MySOL, but will fail with other databases like SQLite.
+This may work with MySQL, but will fail with other databases like SQLite.

 Reuse prepared statement